-- there is a contractual relationship between the transferor and transferee; - the transfer concerns a business or part thereof that constitutes an operational entity - operations continue largely unchanged; and - operations continue forthwith, without a longer period of interruption.
+- there is a contractual relationship between the transferor and transferee; - the object transferred in a business or a part thereof that forms an operational entity - · operations continue largely unchanged; and - operations continue forthwith, without a longer period of interruption.

 It must be noted that disposing of the entire share capital of a limited liability company does not constitute a transfer of business because, in that case, the employer does not change.
 Nor is a change of the company form considered a transfer of business.